-- Fire has been used by man to improve the quality of life for thousands of years. - When fire is uncontrolled and unplanned, it can have disastrous consequences. - Arson is a crime punishable by imprisonment and fines - How prescribed fires/ burns can be used to manipulate an ecosystem. - Importance of prescribed fire in preventing wildfires.
+- Fire has been used by man to improve the quality of life for thousands of years. - When fire is uncontrolled and unplanned, it can have disastrous consequences. - Arson is a crime punishable by imprisonment and fines. - How prescribed fires/ burns can be used to manipulate an ecosystem. - The importance of prescribed fire in preventing destructive wildfires.